neworderby/dbt_ml_retail/README.md

     ![](./docs/clickhouse_destination.png)

-1. Sync data to Clickhouse Destination for each source
+1. Sync the data to Clickhouse Destination for each source

     ![](./docs/airbyte_sync_clickhouse.png)